 HB 3 – Relating to Preemption of Local Regulations

 This bill aims to preempt authority to the state and away from local governments when it comes to business regulations.
 Both big and small businesses must abide by the rules and regulations set in place by their local governments, regardless of if that rule or regulation differs from city to city, or county to county.
 This circumstance causes those who conduct business in multiple cities or counties throughout the state to abide by a myriad of rules that are inconsistent and must be complied with in order to continue their business.
-AIF believes that preempting business regulation to the state will allow for a streamline system that businesses, (old and new, small and large) can easily follow when conducting business across the State of Florida.
+AIF believes that preempting business regulation to the state will allow for a streamlined system that businesses, (old and new, small and large) can easily follow when conducting business across the State of Florida.

-AIF SUPPORTS legislation that will streamline business regulation throughout the state.
+AIF supports legislation that will streamline business regulation throughout the state.